Master Agreement Between the Government of the Province of Alberta and the Alberta Union of Provincial Employees

 The Employer, Union and Employees are committed to having a safe and respectful workplace where discrimination, harassment and bullying will not be tolerated.

-There shall be no discrimination, harassment, coercion or interference by either party in respect of an Employee by reason of race, religious beliefs, color, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status, sexual orientation, or political affiliation of that Employee.
+There shall be no discrimination, harassment, coercion or interference by either party in respect of an Employee by reason of race, religious beliefs, color, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status, sexual orientation, or political affiliation of that Employee or any other protected ground of discrimination included in the Alberta Human Rights Act.

-Workplace Harassment, Workplace Bullying and Workplace Violence are defined in the Employer’s Respectful Workplace Policy as follows:
+Workplace Harassment, Sexual Harassment and Workplace Violence are defined in the Employer’s Respectful Workplace Policy as follows:

-Workplace Violence is threatened, attempted, or actual conduct of a person that causes or is likely to cause physical injury.
+Workplace Violence is threatened, attempted, or actual conduct of a person that causes or is likely to cause physical or psychological injury or harm and includes domestic or sexual violence.

 Notwithstanding Clause 50.04, should an Employee have reasonable rationale not to use the Respectful Workplace Policy to file a complaint, an Employee shall have access to Article 29 to resolve their issue.